 How to know if you need to see an Endodontist?

-If you have a tooth infection.
+If you have a tooth with a moderately important fracture.

 Step 1 : General Evaluation.